How AccelOne solved their own institutional knowledge problem and discovered a new product in the process.

 Client team types now using Vivian (legal, support, R&D)

-Could an AI system, trained on internal communications and documentation, answer questions with the effectiveness of a seasoned team member, one who never sleeps, never forgets a conversation, and never needs to ask "where did I put that file?
+Could an AI system, trained on internal communications and documentation, answer questions with the effectiveness of a seasoned team member?

 The hypothesis became the foundation for Vivian.